Ganome/BCS/README.md

 SSH Connections from the internet are only allowed into the Jump-Box machine.
 Access to this machine is only allowed from [MYIP].

-SSH access to Web-1, Web-2, Web-3 and Elk-VM is only allowed from the Ansible Container located within the Jump-Box VM Docker containter.
+SSH access to Web-1, Web-2, Web-3 and Elk-VM is only allowed from the Ansible instance located within the Jump-Box VM Docker containter.

 The ELK machine, or Kibana GUI can only be accessed by [MYIP] and VM's on the Virtual Network's 10.0.0.0/24 and 10.1.0.0/24